sweepai/.github/profile/README.md

 Sweep is a Github assistant the helps you fix small bugs and implement small features.
 You write tickets and Sweep fixes them so you can focus on the challenging engineering problems.

-## Example Tickets

-For some examples of effective PR's made by Sweep, check out https://github.com/edreisMD/plugnplai/issues/140 and https://github.com/edreisMD/plugnplai/issues/122.
+For some examples of tickets made by Sweep, check out https://github.com/edreisMD/plugnplai/issues/140, https://github.com/edreisMD/plugnplai/issues/122 and [🎟️ Example Sweep Tickets](https://www.notion.so/sweep-ai/Example-Sweep-tickets-238f7c88fe3e4153bdea137de30ee7c1?pvs=4) for more.

 ## Getting started

-To try it out, head over to our forks of Create React App (https://github.com/sweepai/create-react-app/issues) and MiniChain (https://github.com/sweepai/MiniChain/issues).
-Make a quick ticket and prefix the title with "Sweep:" (not case-sensitive) and watch the magic happen. 🚀🔮
+To install, click the green install button.
+Then add the repository you want, make a quick ticket (e.g. writing tests), prepend the ticket with "Sweep:" and watch the magic happen. 🚀🔮

-To install on your own repos, install at https://github.com/apps/sweep-ai.
-Then add the repository you want, make a quick ticket (e.g. writing tests), prepend the ticket with "Sweep:" and let Sweep handle the rest. 🛠️✅
+Don't have a good repo to try it out?
+Head over to our forks of [Create React App](https://github.com/sweepai/create-react-app/issues) and [MiniChain](https://github.com/sweepai/minichain/issues).
+Make a quick ticket and prefix the title with "Sweep:" (not case-sensitive) and let Sweep handle the rest. 🛠️✅

+For tricks on prompting Sweep, see [✨ Tricks for Prompting Sweep](https://www.notion.so/Tricks-for-Prompting-Sweep-3124d090f42e42a6a53618eaa88cdbf1?pvs=21).

 ## Privacy

-Sweep does not store your code.
-Instead, on installation and updates, we embed your code and store them in a vector DB with reference to the file names and line numbers, but your code is not stored as plaintext.
-For our full privacy policy, check https://github.com/sweepai/.github/tree/main/privacy. 🔒
+Sweep does not store your code., but instead embeds your code and stores them in a vector DB with reference to the file names and line numbers, but your code is not stored as plaintext.
+For our full privacy policy, check [🔒 Privacy Policy](https://www.notion.so/sweep-ai/Privacy-Policy-1b044b1cf58a468d8d10ca5c4b32bff6?pvs=4).

 ## Get connected